4 Quick ways to check CPU temp accurately on Windows 11

 2. Check temperature using Core Temp

-Core Temp is a free application that can quickly show you the temperature of the processor along with other details, including model, platform, frequency, load, and power usage.
-If you’re looking for a straightforward app to monitor the temperature of the main processor, this is the app you should use.
+Core Temp is a free application that quickly shows the processor’s temperature along with other details, including model, platform, frequency, load, and power usage.
+If you’re looking for a straightforward app to monitor the temperature of the main processor, this is the one you should use.

 To install the Core Temp app to check the processor temp on your computer, use these steps: